Therapeutic vaccines: Functionality

 Therapeutic vaccines are a new form of vaccines that are mostly being used for viral infections and various types of cancers.
 A therapeutic vaccine helps an immune system to recognise a foreign agent such as cancerous cells or a virus.
 The specific type of therapeutic vaccines include antigen vaccines.
 In case of antigen vaccines, the body is introduced to a foreign agent to activate the immune system so that it recognizes the agent when later encountered.

 Types

 There are two types of therapeutic vaccines:

 Autologous vaccines

 Autologous means 'derived from oneself' – an autologous vaccine is a personalized vaccine which is made from an individual's own cells which could be either cancer cells or immune system cells.

 Allogeneic vaccines

 Allo means 'other'.
 Allogeneic vaccines are primarily cancer vaccines which are made from a different individual's cancer cells which are grown in a lab.

 How therapeutic vaccines differ from prophylactic vaccines

-The concept of therapeutic vaccines is different.
-When a person hears the word vaccine, the thought of prevention against a certain disease comes to mind.
-However, therapeutic vaccines are a method of treatment.
+Therapeutic vaccines are a method of treatment, not prevention.
 Like any other vaccine, the immune system is regulated against a specific type of target.
 The main goal is to enhance the immune system activity.
 This type of vaccine can be employed for the treatment of various type of diseases and viral infections.
 Efforts are being made to develop vaccines against various fatal diseases such as HIV, cancer, dengue fever, cholera, Diphtheria, etc.